-Thanks to the tireless efforts of health workers, local governments, UN agencies like UNICEF and WHO, and the coordination of the Global Polio Eradication Initiative, polio has been cornered in just a few areas of the world.
-The U.S. is the largest government donor to global polio eradication efforts and has been vital to supporting the work of UNICEF and WHO in reducing polio by 99.9 percent, from 350,000 wild poliovirus cases a year in 1988 to 156 in 2019.
-If we fail to eradicate polio, within a decade we could see a resurgence of as many as 200,000 new cases each year, at a cost of billions of dollars to national governments.
+Thanks to the tireless efforts of health workers, local governments UNICEF and WHO, the Global Polio Eradication Initiative (GPEI) has cornered polio in just a few areas of the world.
+Long a bipartisan priority, GPEI has reduced polio by 99.9 percent, from 350,000 wild poliovirus cases a year in 1988 to 156 in 2019.
+The WHO and UNICEF are the only organizations capable of reaching the last cases, and if we fail to eradicate polio, within a decade we could see a resurgence of as many as 200,000 new cases each year, at a cost of billions of dollars to national governments.